 Simmer covered for 20 minutes, more or less depending on size.

 Use two forks and pull apart the chicken.
 Taste and adjust the broth.
 Squeeze with lemon to taste.

 Add chili flakes if you want, a drizzle of sesame oil is nice, some scallions or fresh herbs, then serve it up!

-Whichever direction you choose to take this Feel Better Chicken Soup, I know you will be happy with the flavorful base.
+Whichever direction you choose to take this flavorful soup, I know you will be happy with the base.
 I’m excited to see where you take this!
 Please share your variations in the comments below.